oleksiysmola/SQL-Practice/Safari Park/Safari Park Setup.md

 	day VARCHAR(255)
 );
 ```
-3) Populate the tables with some of your own data
+3) Populate the tables with some of your own data.

 ```sql
 <!-- Copy solution here -->